Table of Contents

 In most cases, error 502 occurs for all users because the problem is on the website.
 As a web developer, you can do the following:

-- If you are using Cloudflare, then it returns a 502 Bad Gateway error to your visitors when a certain limit is reached.
+3. If you are using Cloudflare, your visitors may receive a 502 Bad Gateway error when a certain limit is reached.
 Try to disable Cloudflare.

 Monitoring your system metrics with Hosted Graphite by MetricFire